 I thought I’d share various links related to astronomy that you may find useful.
 While there are plenty more, I’m sharing the ones I use and like below.

 Several young visitors to my site have also offered links to other helpful sites that I wanted to post here as well.
 Thanks to Ava for this link for backyard astronomy basics.
 Trevor found this site with astronomy games for kids, and Layla sent me this set of links on amateur astronomy at home.
+Thanks to Michelle and her campers for this link to an article on constellation mythology, which links to a number of different sites with more details on specific constellations.
 I’d also love to hear from you just to know what you think of the site or if you have any good links you’d like to share as well.